Why is this important?

 "Every campus has something called a Title IX (Title Nine) office.
 What do you know about the one on your campus?"

-It is now a law that colleges have to provide education about sexual assault prevention resources and reporting options through a Title IX office.
-Colleges are responsible for looking into all reports of sexual assault and making sure that students can get medical care and help from the police if they wish.
+It is now a law that colleges have to provide education about sexual assault prevention resources and reporting options through a Title IX office, though keep in mind that some campuses might use a different name for it.
+Colleges are responsible for looking into all reports of sexual assault and making sure that students can get medical care and help from police if they wish.

 "Getting drunk at a party or a bar can cause you to be sexually assaulted, and you should know better."